mrezasoltani/mrezasoltani.github.io/_pages/Course/module_6.md

 * Broadcasting is a super useful mechanism that allows numpy to work with arrays of different shapes.
     - For instance, we have a smaller array and a larger array, and we want to use the smaller array multiple times to perform some operation on the larger array.
 * When operating on two arrays, NumPy compares their shapes element-wise.
-* It starts with the trailing dimensions and works its way forward.
+* It starts with the trailing dimensions, and works its way forward.
 * Two dimensions are compatible when
     - They are equal
     - one of them is 1